chrisistansell/Cyborg-Trackzeron/README.md

 - Fit the trackball assembly to the Azeron thumb rail.
 - Reattach the palmrest
 - Place ball in cup.
-- Load firmware HEX file using the QMK Toolbox by choosing AT90USB1286 for the MCU then pointi to the cyborg_trackzeron_via.hex file then pressing the reset button on the underside of the controller.
+- Load firmware HEX file using the [QMK Toolbox](https://github.com/qmk/qmk_toolbox) by choosing AT90USB1286 for the MCU then pointi to the cyborg_trackzeron_via.hex file then pressing the reset button on the underside of the controller.
 If you check auto flash it will apply the .hex once you press the DFU button.
 If you do not click it, then you will need to click the flash button in the QMK toolbox application.
 	- Make sure that you have downloaded the drivers for QMK toolbox to work correctly!
-- Take a look at keymaps in VIA, make any changes that you would like using the via.json file in the root directry of QMK > Cyborg Trackzeron.
+- Take a look at keymaps in [VIA](https://www.caniusevia.com/), make any changes that you would like using the via.json file in the root directry of QMK > Cyborg Trackzeron.
 Take the time to make a second profile tied to the profile switch on the palm rest of your Cyborg.
 FN key activates an additional layer on your keypad if you would like to map that somewhere in your layout on your controllers for additional controls.
+- Tweak your cursor accuracy using [rawaccel](https://github.com/a1xd/rawaccel).
-- Enjoy trackball keypad
+- Enjoy trackball keypad!